 - The following fields are required before the New Recurring Journal Entry can be saved:

 - Recurring Journal Entry Name: Any name can be used.

 - Status: Determines if the Recurring Journal Entry should still be used (defaults to Active, can be set to Inactive).

 - Journal Entry Frequency defaults to Monthly but can be reset to:

 - Next Journal Entry Date: Used to specify the creation date of the next journal entry.

-- The New Recurring Journal Entry screen contains one (1) optional field labeled Last Journal Entry Date.
-This field is used for recording the date the last Journal Entry was created from this Recurring Journal Entry template.
+- Last Journal Entry Date: This field is used for recording the date the last Journal Entry was created from this Recurring Journal Entry template.
 It is ignored when creating a new Journal Entry.

 Note: The Exclude from Automation checkbox is used in conjunction with scheduled jobs.
 By default, this is unchecked and the Recurring Journal Entry record will be included in a scheduled job.
 When checked, the Recurring Journal Entry record will be excluded from the scheduled job.